 “He hated his grandfather,” says Googie Tapsell from her house in Maketu, holding the framed photo of her uncle Hepata.
 “Didn’t want to know about him… hated him.”

-Tapsell is Horatio Robley’s great granddaughter.
-Today, she’s in her 80s but she still remembers hearing how her ancestor’s legacy divided the family.
-The story she remembers most vividly is what happened when a copy of Robley’s book was delivered to her Uncle Hepata.
+Today, Googie Tapsell is in her 80s but she still remembers hearing how Horatio Robley’s legacy divided the family.
+The story she remembers most vividly is what happened when a copy of Robley’s book was delivered to her Uncle Hepata, Hamiora's son.

 “He stomped on that book … he said ‘I don’t want to know about him’,” Tapsell recalls.
 But she says her uncle’s attitude wasn’t universal.
+Her own mother, Robley's granddaughter, kept up a connection through letters to London.
 “Mum loved him.
 [Robley] wanted to bring her to England for her education … But she wouldn’t go.
 Didn’t want to leave New Zealand.”

-“Robley goes down to New Zealand House [and organises] a powhiri for them.
+“Robley goes down to New Zealand House [and organises] a powhiri [greeting ceremony] for them.
 Puts on a piupiu [grass skirt] he brought from New Zealand and paints his face in moko.”

-Robley then carries out his approximation of a Māori welcoming ritual despite not knowing more than a handful of words in Te Reo Māori.
+Robley then carried out his approximation of a Māori welcoming ritual despite not knowing more than a handful of words in Te Reo Māori.
 “It would have been a very strange performance,” laughs Walker.
-“Then, afterwards he invites [the Māori soldiers] back to his bedsit and unfortunately for them… there were the mokomokai.”
+“Then, afterwards he invites [the Māori soldiers] back to his [house] and unfortunately for them… there were the mokomokai.”

-Later, during World War I he painted tāniko panels and sent them to a French Hospital where he’d heard Māori patients were being treated.
+Later, during World War One he painted tāniko panels and sent them to a French Hospital where he’d heard Māori patients were being treated.
+It seems to have been an effort to make them feel more at home while they were recovering from their wounds.

 Throughout the later years of his life, Robley frequently wrote of his desire to return to New Zealand and reconnect with the family he’d left behind in Tauranga.